-CoUNTess has counted the last twelve months of Artlife's 178 posts which can be categorized into the following groups; artlices about single artists, artists mentioned in general articles, attributed images, interviewed artists, new work artists and videos by and about artists.
+CoUNTess has counted the last twelve months of The Art Life's 178 posts which can be categorised into the following groups: articles about single artists, artists mentioned in general articles, attributed images, interviewed artists, new work artists and videos by and about artists.

-There were 18 articles that were primarily about a single artist only 3 were about women artists; Linda Marrinon, Fiona Hall and Adrian Piper while male artists were the subject of 15 posts; Ai Weiwei, Bill Viola, Michael Riley, Darren Sylvester, Callum Innes, Frank Littler, Bill Henson (like a milion times) David Mandella, Cai Guo-Qiang, Sam Leach, Otto Dix, Martin Creed etal.
-These posts are generally in response to the museum shows or retrospectives and most are "branded" A-list artists who have already passed through several gate keepers, they are artists accepted and shown by mainstream and superstar dealers and are on the whole considered "international", or even the most collectable on our national scale.
+There were 18 articles that were primarily about a single artist and only 3 were about women artists (Linda Marrinon, Fiona Hall and Adrian Piper) while male artists were the subject of 15 posts (Ai Weiwei, Bill Viola, Michael Riley, Darren Sylvester, Callum Innes, Frank Littler, Bill Henson (like a milion times) David Mandella, Cai Guo-Qiang, Sam Leach, Otto Dix, Martin Creed etal).
+These articles were generally in response to museum shows, or retrospectives and most are "branded" A-list artists.
+These artists have already passed through several gate keepers, they are artists accepted and shown by mainstream and superstar dealers, they are on the whole considered 'international', or even the most collectable on our national scale.

-One would assume from the evidence the current natural order be that the majority of these types of shows and artists are men.
-But it is still interesting how this idea is reinforced in the general language and context the reception that their work recieves.
-For example the wistful not quite there yet tone of the first paragraph on Linda Marrinon;
+One would assume from the evidence that the current natural order is that the majority of shows and artists are men.
+But it is also interesting how this idea is reinforced in the general language, reception and context that work by different genders receives.
+For example the wistful not-quite-there-yet tone of the first paragraph on Linda Marrinon;

 They come loitering down a runway, into Linda Marrinon’s sixth solo show Figure Sculpture II at Roslyn Oxley9 [until March 1].
 Beautiful troopers that they are, it’s hard not to wish for a battalion rather than the mere eleven figures that carry on from the sculptor’s last figure collection.
 But perhaps there’s something about the exclusivity of the bevy that adds to its sense of preciousness, a gem-like quality that makes these little (mostly) women seem as if they’ve been dug up from the earth after years of rest.